msfrq8/openIAE/iae-global/IAEhelps.md

 ### SAM Helps

-Here's how SAM can help you...
+Here's how IAE can help you...

 #### Information for Vendors, Government Personnel, and Developers